2010 Commonwealth Games: Broadcasting

-The host broadcast activities were provided by SIS Live, the production house, in partnership with Prasar Bharati, the host broadcaster, which includes Doordarshan.
+Broadcast activities in India was provided by Prasar Bharati, in association with the production house, SIS Live.

 In New Zealand, the rights were first won by TVNZ.
 In September 2009, it was reported that TVNZ were seeking to offload the rights to SKY TV to avoid a NZ$5 million loss in the event, and the deal was confirmed in January 2010, backed by the country's government.
 Although Sky is a pay television broadcaster, they still promised that the coverage would be broadcast free-to-air.